ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * encrypt(hmac(...)) - Same algorithm as encrypt(...) but the hash uses hmac with "SHA256" instead of "SHA1".
   * decrypt(hash(...)) - Same algorithm as encrypt(...) but the hash uses "SHA256" instead of "SHA1".
   * decrypt(hmac(...)) - Same algorithm as encrypt(...) but the hash uses hmac with "SHA256" instead of "SHA1".
   * base64(...) - Coverts from raw binary input to base 64 encoding.
 This is the default encoding for binary values of variable or long length.
+All base64 encoding / decoding routines must use standard RFC4648 encoding, without line separators, and with "=" byte padding mandated strictly.
+This ensures a canonical form of base 64 is used in input hash calculations.
   * decode64(...) - Converts from a base 64 encoded string to raw binary
   * hex(...) - Converts from binary to a hex encoded string [always lowercase hex]
   * bin(...) - Converts from a hex encoded string to binary
   * sign(key, value) - Using the private key specified, sign the value, returns a binary result.
 Care must be taken when using sign to never sign directly information given from an untrusted party.
 If untrusted data must be signed, the signature must always use a computed hashed version of the untrusted data.
   * verify(key, value) - Using the public key specified, verify the binary value which was the result of a previous signature
   * key_stretch(...) - takes a user inputted string and applies a repetitive hash in a loop to strengthen the key not by adding cryptographic bits of security but to ensure that brute force attacks on the value take a minimum amount of CPU time to compute the attack value.
 User input values should always be combined with unique salt to ensure the same two inputted values do not result in the same result (to prevent hash table lookup results on user values).
+For more on key stretching, see http://en.wikipedia.org/wiki/Key_stretching

 JSON Signatures